steveicarus/iverilog/vvp/README.txt

 device performs the logic on all the bits of the vector (a la Verilog) and produces and propagates a single bit width vector.

+EXPANSION LOGIC

+Sign extension nodes are the opposite of reduction logic, in that they take a narrow vector, or single bit, and pad it out to a wider vector.

+        <label> .expand/s <wid>, <symbol> ;

+The .expand/s node takes an input symbol and sign-extends it to the given width.

 FORCE STATEMENTS (old method - remove me):